Territorial claims in Antarctica: Possible future claims

 Uruguayan adhesion to the Antarctic Treaty System includes a declaration that it reserves its rights in Antarctica in accordance with international law.

 In 1967, Ecuador declared its right over an area bounded by 84°30' W and 95°30' W, thus overlapping with the Chilean claim and Norway's claim of Peter I Island.
-The claim was ratified in 1987.
+The claim was ratified in 1987, and included in Article 4 of the 2008 Constitution of Ecuador.

+In March 2013, Mohammad Bagheri, General Staff of the Armed Forces of the Islamic Republic of Iran, said that Iran can claim sovereignty over part of the South Pole under international law according to latitude.
+Due to the possibility of access to the South Pole through the Makran Sea and the lack of any land between Iran's eastern coast and Antarctica, the Iranian sector with an approximate length of 3,000 km and width of 405 km and an approximate area of 200 to 250 thousand square kilometers would conflict with Australia's claims and would include Mawson Station.

 Antarctic Treaty

 The Antarctic Treaty and related agreements regulate international relations with respect to Antarctica, Earth's only continent without a native human population.
-The Treaty has now been signed by 54 countries, including the United Kingdom, the United States, and the now-defunct Soviet Union.
-The Treaty set aside Antarctica as a scientific preserve, established freedom of scientific investigation and banned military activity on that continent.
+The treaty has now been signed by 58 countries, including the United Kingdom, the United States, and the now-defunct Soviet Union.
+The treaty set aside Antarctica as a scientific preserve, established freedom of scientific investigation and banned military activity on that continent.
 This was the first arms control agreement established during the Cold War.

 The Antarctic Treaty states that contracting to the treaty: